rradczewski/ymmv/_drafts/expect-redux-better-interaction-tests-with-redux.md

 ### redux-observable

-With `redux-observable`, we completely move away from features provided by JavaScript such as lambdas and generators and instead move into the realms of reactive programming.
-The chapter on [Testing redux-observable](https://redux-observable.js.org/docs/recipes/WritingTests.html) introduces us to *marble diagrams*, a testing method that visualizes the exact timing in reactive systems and allows us to exactly assert what should be dispatched when.
+With `redux-observable`, we completely move away from features provided by JavaScript, such as lambdas and generators, and instead move into the realms of reactive programming.
+The chapter on [Testing redux-observable](https://redux-observable.js.org/docs/recipes/WritingTests.html) introduces us to *marble diagrams*, a testing method that visualizes the exact timing in reactive systems and allows us to exactly assert what should happen and when.

-Just like with `redux-saga` and manually advancing a generator, this will eventually lead us to projecting the exact order of things that happen in our epic onto the test - with all the negative implications I already mentioned above.
+Just like with `redux-saga` and manually advancing a generator, this will eventually lead to projecting the exact order of things that happen in our epic onto the test - with all the negative implications I already mentioned above.

-But luckily, there's a way to manually test `rxjs`: You can simply feed an action into the epic, transform the observable to a promise, wait for it to resolve and then assert on the result.
+But luckily, there's a way to manually test `rxjs`: You can simply feed an action into the epic, transform the observable to a `Promise`, wait for it to resolve and then assert on the result.
 Just like with `runSaga`, this will only work for processes that have a defined eventual outcome that you assert against, but at least our tests resolve quickly and we can test the epic itself.

+<small>An example test I paired on with [Chris Neuroth](https://twitter.com/c089)</small>
 ```js
 const { of } = rxjs;
 const { toArray, filter, mapTo } = require('rxjs/operators');